The cast of Now You See Me with stars Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Dave Franco, Isla Fisher, Morgan Freeman and Michael Caine

 While The Four Horsemen may have been pawns in Rhodes’ scheme, their principals and ambitions made them the perfect “marks” to help execute the long con.
 Put another way, the Horsemen may have been deceived about the details, but they were willing participants all the same.

 Don't let the mystery stay unsolved.
 You can watch Now You See Me for free right now with Sling Freestream.
 To start watching, just follow the link below or open the Sling app and or look for it in the “Movies” collection or “Hit Movies” playlist.
-No subscriptions, no hidden fees—just the full, high-octane heist experience in stunning HD.
+No subscriptions, no hidden fees—just the full, mind-blowing experience whenever you want to see it.

 To watch Now You See Me and other popular films like Now You See Me 2 and Silver Linings Playbook, use the link below to start watching Sling Freestream.